 It was quite icy on top and If I did the jump, that would have been quite reckless, although the temptation was very high.

 If something went wrong, my friend Richard would be in a tricky position, the mountain rescue service would not be happy and not to mention the pressure it could put on the NHS.

 The benefit simply did not outweigh the risk, being sensible was the key approach.
 It is a concept we often discuss in Outdoor Education.
 Many enthusiasts jump the gun too fast and it is a problem that is often overlooked in adventure sports.

 The philosophy and values of our approach must be meaningful and ‘getting it right’ is the most critical part.
 Being patient, one step at a time, effective learning, objectives, decision making, planning and so much more, is the way to go.

 On our descent down by Llyn Bochlwyd, we were lucky to bump into Katy Whittaker, a world class climber, really genuine and really nice to talk to.
 A role model for many climbers, we talked about climbing shoes, swimming and the beautiful surroundings, quite a special moment.

 On another note, I took the Geckota G-01 timepiece for a walk with me on the day.
 If I had to describe the watch with one word, I would simply say ‘sharp’.
-The NATO straps are a great combination, you can slide the strap around the base of the watch and it will fit any wrist size perfectly.
+The military nylon straps are a great combination, you can slide the strap around the base of the watch and it will fit any wrist size perfectly.
 With a bit of adjusting, it will never be too tight or too loose, a true companion for adventuring.